Maheshkumar-W/Voice-Based-Smartboard/README.md

 Hello People !!

-We will have a quick glimpse of the project,
+Here is my quick glimpse of our project,

 - Need statement :